apache-spark-on-k8s/userdocs/src/jekyll/spark-submit.md

 -rw-r--r--   1 datalayer supergroup    1991211 2018-01-13 18:13 /user/datalayer/.sparkStaging/application_1515858696776_0016/spark-examples_2.11-2.2.0-k8s-0.5.0.jar
 ```

-PS: 2018-01-13 12:15:27 WARN  SparkConf:66 - In Spark 1.0 and later spark.local.dir will be overridden by the value set by the cluster manager (via SPARK_LOCAL_DIRS in mesos/standalone and LOCAL_DIRS in YARN).
+*[TBC] Explaine this log: 2018-01-13 12:15:27 WARN  SparkConf:66 - In Spark 1.0 and later spark.local.dir will be overridden by the value set by the cluster manager (via SPARK_LOCAL_DIRS in mesos/standalone and LOCAL_DIRS in YARN).*

 # Notes